douwest/angular-assessment/README.md

 2. A malicious user could disguise elements with transparent layers to trick users into clicking html elements that have different behaviours than the visible element the user wished to navigate to / use.
-Adding a Content Security Policy so the browser only trusts scripts from domains you tell it to trust, is a way to mitigate this risk. (source: https://owasp.org/www-community/attacks/Clickjacking)
+Adding a Content Security Policy so the browser only trusts scripts from domains you tell it to trust, is a way to mitigate this risk.
+CSP can also be used as a defensive layer for XSS (mentioned in 1) (source: https://owasp.org/www-community/attacks/Clickjacking)

 # 3. Differences between mutable and immutable objects
 A mutable object is an object of which we can modify the properties.
 An immutable object makes it impossible to change the contents